Adversarial Guided Diffusion Models for Adversarial Purification: Preliminary

-where $\epsilon \sim \mathcal{N}(0,\mathbf{I})$ denotes a Gaussian noise.
-Unlike the forward process, which can be directly computed by \cref{equation6}, the reverse process requires $T$ steps to obtain $x_0$ from $x_T$.
-Therefore, as compared to other generative models, diffusion models are much slower in image generation.
+where $\epsilon \sim \mathcal{N}(0,\mathbf{I})$ is an arbitrary Gaussian noise.
+Unlike the forward process that can be sampled directly in closed form, the reverse process requires $T$ steps to obtain $x_0$ from $x_T$.
+Therefore, as compared to other generative models, diffusion models are much slower in general.